 -x options are also mutually exclusive and cannot be used together.

--c options must be used together if the starting node already has per-node activation state and you want that state replaced with the state from another node.
+-c options do not need to be used together if the starting node already has per-node desired state and you want that state replaced with the state from another node.

 The primary component is the set of nodes which know the authoritative state of the cluster.
 A node will not accept management commands or perform work until it is in the primary component, and a node which is no longer in the primary component will shut itself down.